huggingface/transformers/examples/research_projects/zero-shot-distillation/README.md

 #   {'label': 'science/tech', 'score': 0.7595179080963135}]]
 ```

+> Tip: pass `device=0` when constructing a pipeline to run on a GPU

-As we can see, the results of the student are roughly the same as the trainer.
-Now let's do a quick & dirty speed
+As we can see, the results of the student closely resemble that of the trainer despite never having seen this
-comparison:
+example during training.
+Now let's do a quick & dirty speed comparison simulating 16K examples with a batch size of
+16:

 ```python
 for _ in range(1000):